Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Query Processing with

-Given an index, how can \sn accelerate query processing?
-To execute a query, \sn will construct \emph{query-specific proxy scores} of the data records that can then be passed to existing proxy score-based algorithms.
-These query-specific proxy scores are an approximation of the result of executing the target DNN on the data records for the particular query.
+How can \sn indexes accelerate query processing?
+We propose automatic methods of construct query-specific proxy scores with \sn, which can then be passed to existing proxy score-based algorithms.
+These query-specific proxy scores are an approximation of the result of executing the target labeler on the data records for the particular query.
 Consider an aggregation query counting the average number of cars per frame \cite{kang2019blazeit}.
-In this case, the query-specific proxy scores would be an estimate of the number of cars in a given frame.
+The query-specific proxy scores would be an estimate of the number of cars in a given frame.

-Many downstream query processing techniques only require query-specific proxy scores and the target DNN.
-For example, certain types of selection without guarantees (e.g., binary detection) \cite{kang2017noscope, anderson2018predicate, lu2018accelerating}, selection with statistical guarantees \cite{kang2020approximate}, aggregation \cite{kang2019blazeit}, and limit queries \cite{kang2019blazeit} only require query-specific proxy scores and the target DNN.
-We describe concrete examples in Section~\ref{sec:qp-examples}.
+Many downstream query processing algorithms only require proxy scores and the target labeler.
+For example, selection without guarantees (e.g., binary detection) \cite{kang2017noscope, anderson2018predicate, lu2018accelerating}, selection with statistical guarantees \cite{kang2020approximate}, aggregation \cite{kang2019blazeit}, and limit queries \cite{kang2019blazeit} only require query-specific proxy scores and the target labeler.

-We assume \sn is provided methods that take target DNN outputs and produce a numeric score; this can be done automatically in many cases, but a developer may also implement custom functions produce such scores.
-We describe the interface for these scores, describe how \sn propagates query-specific proxy scores, and give examples of uses of proxy scores for query processing.
-We show a schematic of the query processing procedure in Figure~\ref{fig:sys-query-proc}.